Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ### Changes to ClientSecretCredential and ClientCertificateCredential

-For our version two of the `@azure/identity` package, we've added regional STS support to the `ClientSecretCredential` and the `ClientCertificateCredential`.
+For version 2 of the `@azure/identity` package, we've added regional STS support to the `ClientSecretCredential` and the `ClientCertificateCredential`.
 First, we've added a new enum type called `RegionalAuthority`, which contains values for all of the possible regions supported by Azure.
-Then, we've added a new property called `regionalAuthority` to the `ClientSecretCredentialOptions` and the `ClientCertificateCredentialOptions`, however the Azure region can also be specified through the `AZURE_REGIONAL_AUTHORITY_NAME` environment variable.
+Then, we've added a new property called `regionalAuthority` to the `ClientSecretCredentialOptions` and the `ClientCertificateCredentialOptions`.
+However, the Azure region can also be specified through the `AZURE_REGIONAL_AUTHORITY_NAME` environment variable.
 If instead of a region, `AutoDiscoverRegion` is specified as the value for `regionalAuthority`, MSAL will be used to attempt to discover the region.

 For `ClientCertificateCredential` specifically, now the validity of the PEM certificate is evaluated on `getToken` and not on the constructor.

 ### Changes to the ManagedIdentityCredential

-For our version two of the Identity package, the `ManagedIdentityCredential` now retries with exponential back-off when a request for a token fails with a 404 status code on environments with available IMDS endpoints.
+For version 2 of the Identity package, the `ManagedIdentityCredential` now retries with exponential back-off when a request for a token fails with a 404 status code on environments with available IMDS endpoints.

 The `ManagedIdentityCredential` now also supports token exchange authentication and Service Fabric environments.